brfid/brfid.github.io/index.md

 **[National Science Foundation](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1915822&HistoricalAwards=false)**: *Sociotechnical Metrics Frameworks for Network and Security Operation Centers*.
 I am working with fellow PI [Alex Bardas](http://www.ittc.ku.edu/~alexbardas/) to specify a new class of metrics frameworks for enterprise network [Security Operations Centers](https://en.wikipedia.org/wiki/Information_security_operations_center).

-**[Bank Reform](https://twitter.com/toteslates/status/1383231718421778439?s=21)**: There's an old sycamore in my yard that lives on a steep creek bank that was severely eroded during Hurricane Sandy, and was never repaired.
-I am remaking a section of creekbed and the bank itself.
+**Bank Reform**: I am remaking a section a steep bank, about 20x120 feet at 70 degrees, which ends in a creek.
+It is facing serious erosion due to climate change, neglect, and a local history of unregulated terraforming.
+I'm also adding a renfaire-themed switchback path, which I denote my medieval path dependency.

-**[Medieval Path Dependency](https://twitter.com/toteslates/)**: I'm building a renfaire-themed switchback path down a steep creek bank in my backyard.
+**My Town's Historical Society**: I do volunteer research.

 ## Articles